Gendo-symmetric algebras, dominant dimensions and Gorenstein homological algebra: Weakly Gorenstein algebras

-\begin{definition} We call an algebra $A$ \emph{right nearly Gorenstein}, if the subcategory of Gorenstein-injective modules coincides with $D(A)^{\perp}$.
-We call an algebra $A$ \emph{left nearly Gorenstein}, if the subcategory of Gorenstein-projective modules coincides with $^{\perp}\!A$.
-We call an algebra $A$ \emph{nearly Gorenstein}, if $A$ is left and right nearly Gorenstein. \end{definition} We remark that left nearly Gorenstein algebras are examined also in \cite{Bel} (without naming them); there is given a characterisation in theorem 5.2. under the assumption that $Gp(A)$ is contravariantly finite.
-While some of our results can also be deduced with methods from \cite{Bel}, our proofs are more elementary. \begin{example} Every Gorenstein algebra is nearly Gorenstein by \ref{gorensteinkrit}, hence the name.
-By \cite{Mar} Lemma 1.2.3. and its dual, every Nakayama algebra is nearly Gorenstein.
-But not every Nakayama algebra is Gorenstein, take for example the CNakayama algebra with Kupisch series $[5,6]$. \end{example}
+\begin{definition} We call an algebra $A$ \emph{right weakly Gorenstein}, if the subcategory of Gorenstein-injective modules coincides with $D(A)^{\perp}$, the category of \emph{semi-Gorenstein-injective modules}.
+We call an algebra $A$ \emph{left weakly Gorenstein}, if the subcategory of Gorenstein-projective modules coincides with $^{\perp}A$, the category of \emph{semi-Gorenstein-projective modules}.
+We call an algebra $A$ \emph{weakly Gorenstein}, if $A$ is left and right weakly Gorenstein. \end{definition}

+\begin{example} Every Gorenstein algebra is weakly Gorenstein by \ref{gorensteinkrit}, hence the name.
+By \cite{Mar} Lemma 1.2.3 and its dual, every Nakayama algebra is weakly Gorenstein.
+But not every Nakayama algebra is Gorenstein, take for example the Nakayama algebra with Kupisch series $[3,4]$. \end{example}